ctools/ctools/doc/source/users/reference_manual/csspec.rst

 flux limit that is particularly useful in case that the source is not significantly detected within a spectral bin (hidden parameter ``calc_ulim``).

-The script works on binned and unbinned data.
+There are two fundamental methods to run the script depending on the value of the ``method`` parameter.
+If ``method=SLICE`` the energy interval defined by the ``emin`` and ``emax`` parameters is divided into a number of energy bins and an independent maximum likelihood fit is performed in each of the energy bins, while if ``method=NODES`` the spectral model will be replaced by a node function that will be fit to all data.
+The latter is particularly useful if non-CTA data should be fitted such as data from Fermi/LAT or COMPTEL.
+By default, ``method`` is set to ``AUTO`` which will automatically select the method based on the input data.
+For CTA-only observations ``SLICE`` will be used, otherwise ``NODES`` will be used.

-For unbinned data, the spectral binning is either defined by a FITS file containing the energy boundaries of each bin (option ``ebinalg=FILE``) or as ``enumbins`` bins spread linearly  (option ``ebinalg=LIN``) or logarithmically (option ``ebinalg=LOG``) from a minimum energy given by ``emin`` to a maximum energy given by ``emax``.
+The spectral binning is either defined by a FITS file containing the energy boundaries of each bin (option ``ebinalg=FILE``) or as ``enumbins`` bins spread linearly  (option ``ebinalg=LIN``) or logarithmically (option ``ebinalg=LOG``) from a minimum energy, given by ``emin``, to a maximum energy, given by ``emax``.

-For binned data, all energy bins within the counts cube that overlap with the energy range spanned by ``emin`` and ``emax`` are considered.
+For binned, stacked or On/Off CTA data, all energy bins that overlap with the energy range spanned by ``emin`` and ``emax`` are considered.
 The number of spectral bins is only approximately determined by the ``enumbins`` parameter.
-Naturally, the script cannot create more spectral bins than the number of energy bins that are available in the cube.
-Also, in case that ``enumbins`` is smaller than the number of energy bins in the cube, the script will fit several layers of the counts cube for each spectral bin.
-The number of layers fit is determined by the total number of energy bins divided by the ``enumbins`` parameter.
+Naturally, :ref:`csspec` cannot create more spectral bins than the number of energy bins that are available in the data.
+In case that there are more energy bins in the data than the number of spectral bins that are requested, :ref:`csspec` will fit the data in all energy bins that overlap with a given spectral bin simultaneously.

 On output, the script will provide a FITS file with the fitted source spectrum in form of a binary table.
 Each row corresponds to a spectral bin.